Ajbowy/portfolio_app/README.md

 # My Portfolio App
-This is my first personal portfolio website built using **Streamlit** in Python.
+This is my personal portfolio website built using **Streamlit** in Python.
 It displays my profile, projects, and contact information - all in a simple, responsive layout.

 ## Features